excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

                                select cust;
        ```

-#### Use multiple from clauses instead of a join clause to access inner collections
+#### Use multiple 'from' clauses instead of a 'join' clause to access inner collections
+> Why?
+TBD

 For example, a collection of Student objects might each contain a collection of test scores.
 When the following query is executed, it returns each score that is over 90, along with the last name of the student who received the score.

        ```